 What is Reputation?
 Reputation is the subjective qualitative belief a person has regarding a brand, person, company, product, or service.
-To put it mildly, it is the key to success.
+Reputation is the key to success.

-Reputation is third-party perception of your, or your brands, character.
+Reputation is a third-party perception of your, or your brands, character.
 It is a malleable thing.
 Malleable by others, or by you.
 This is because today, people depend on Google to make decisions for them.
-So, by changing how Google portrays a brand one can change one of the main ways people perceive reputation.
+So, by changing how Google portrays a brand you can change one of the main ways people perceive reputation.